Kardar–Parisi–Zhang equation: KPZ universality class

+A family of processes that are conjectured to be universal limits in the (1+1) KPZ universality class and govern the long time fluctuations are the Airy processes and the KPZ fixed point.

 Solving the KPZ equation

-Due to the nonlinearity in the equation and the presence of space-time white-noise, the solutions to the KPZ equation are known not to be smooth or regular but rather 'fractal' or 'rough.'
-Indeed, even without the nonlinear term, the equation reduces to the stochastic heat equation, whose solution is not differentiable in the space variable but verifies a Hölder condition with exponent < 1/2.
+Due to the nonlinearity in the equation and the presence of space-time white noise, solutions to the KPZ equation are known to not be smooth or regular, but rather 'fractal' or 'rough.'
+Even without the nonlinear term, the equation reduces to the stochastic heat equation, whose solution is not differentiable in the space variable but satisfies a Hölder condition with exponent less than 1/2.
 Thus, the nonlinear term $\left(\nabla h\right)^2$ is ill-defined in a classical sense.

-In 2013, Martin Hairer made a breakthrough in solving the KPZ equation by constructing approximations using Feynman diagrams.
-In 2014 he was awarded the Fields Medal for this work, along with rough paths theory and regularity structures.
+In 2013, Martin Hairer made a breakthrough in solving the KPZ equation by an extension of the Cole–Hopf transformation and constructing approximations using Feynman diagrams.
+In 2014, he was awarded the Fields Medal for this work on the KPZ equation, along with rough paths theory and regularity structures.
+There were 6 different analytic self-similar solutions found for the (1+1) KPZ equation with different analytic noise terms.